 Homemade lemonade is most refreshing when served cold and/or over ice.
 Personally, I also love to drink it out of a mason jar!
 I use these lids on my jars when I’m taking my lemonade to go, or when I’m going out to sip on the back porch!

-FRESH LEMONADE RECIPE VARIATIONS
+EASY LEMONADE RECIPE VARIATIONS

-Is it okay to drink homemade lemonade every day?
+Is it okay to drink home made lemonade every day?

 While I wouldn’t recommend drinking a beverage loaded with sugar every day, this homemade lemonade recipe is fine.
 And a naturally sweetened drink that gets you to stay more hydrated is okay by me.

-Do you put baking soda in lemonade?
+Do you put baking soda in the recipe of lemonade drink?

 Baking soda reacts with lemon juice, creating bubbles and making fizzy lemonade.
 This homemade lemonade recipe does not include carbonation.

-It depends on how much you drink at one time, but one gallon of lemonade equals sixteen 8oz cups.
+It depends on how much you drink at one time, but one gallon of lemonade equals sixteen 8-oz cups.
 This recipe makes just under half a gallon, about 7 cups.

 What can I add to homemade lemonade?